Ninja Walking

 2. Virtually no space required.
 We can do these exercises anywhere from a park and backyard to a small apartment living room or hotel room.

-3. No equipment required.
+3. No (or minimal) equipment required.
 We can begin training right now with only our bodyweight as resistance and obtain amazing results.
-In future installments, I’ll show you how to add in portable equipment as I discuss here.
+Adding in portable equipment like clubs, sandbags, kettlebells and dumbbells will also add to the results!

 So, we have pretty much eliminated time constraints, space constraints, and financial constraints from the equation.
 No more excuses!
 Let’s get down to work!